isomorphic-software/smartclient-docs/classes/Class.md

 ## Method: Class.addDynamicProperty

 ### Description
-Sets up the value of `propertyName` to be dynamically derived from the [ruleScope](Canvas.md#attr-canvasrulescope), by either a simple [DataPath](../reference_2.md#type-datapath) into the ruleScope, an [AdvancedCriteria](../reference.md#object-advancedcriteria) built against [DataPaths](../reference_2.md#type-datapath), or via a template or numeric formula using the ruleScope as available formula inputs.
+Sets up the value of `propertyName` to be dynamically derived from the [ruleScope](Canvas.md#attr-canvasrulescope), by either a simple [DataPath](../reference_2.md#type-datapath) into the ruleScope, an [AdvancedCriteria](../reference.md#object-advancedcriteria) built against [DataPaths](../reference_2.md#type-datapath), or via a textual or numeric formula using the ruleScope as available formula inputs.

-The dataPath, criteria, template or formula is evaluated immediately when addDynamicProperty() is called, then re-evaluated every time the ruleScope changes.
-An [AdvancedCriteria](../reference.md#object-advancedcriteria) will always evaluate to boolean true or false, and a [template](../reference.md#object-usersummary) to a string.
+The dataPath, criteria, or formula is evaluated immediately when addDynamicProperty() is called, then re-evaluated every time the ruleScope changes.
+An [AdvancedCriteria](../reference.md#object-advancedcriteria) will always evaluate to boolean true or false, and a [UserSummary](../reference.md#object-usersummary) to a string.

 It is invalid usage to use `addDynamicProperty()` on a property that is not runtime settable.
 However, `addDynamicProperty()` will not throw an error or log a warning if this is done.